Hotel Gibbs

 👻

-Throughout the hotel, apparitions of soldiers in period military uniforms walk the halls, sometimes pushing spectral cannons across the street toward the building before vanishing without trace.
-Guests have entered their rooms to find figures already present who simply disappear when addressed.
-Doors open and close on their own, lights flicker without electrical explanation, and the sounds of battle—cannon fire, the wailing of wounded men—have been reported by guests who awaken in the early morning hours.
+Soldiers in period military uniforms walk the corridors.
+Some have been seen pushing spectral cannons across the street toward the building before dissolving into nothing.
+Guests have entered their rooms to find someone already standing inside — a figure that simply vanishes when spoken to.
+Doors open and close by themselves.
+Lights flicker with no electrical cause.
+In the early morning hours, guests wake to the sounds of battle: cannon fire, the wailing of wounded men.

 Researched from 5 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.